abenori/TeX2img/README.md

 * 2.1.0 (2018/05/16)
     - Use {strokepath fill} for preprocessing for EMF file.
 (The old method can't apply for new Ghostscript.)
     - Changed icons.

+* 2.1.1
+    - Fixed a bug: the size of the image was incorrect if white objects are drawn.
+    - Added a drop-down list to specify the extension of the generated file.